 Gilbert McGregor ( @GMcGregor21 ): While superteams and dynamic duos have become the norm in this day and age, it was much more of a rarity at the turn of the century.

-In a recent Q&A with Sports Illustrated's Jacob Feldman, Raptors legend Vince Carter revealed that he once recruited Shaquille O'Neal to join him in Toronto.
+In Q&A with Sports Illustrated's Jacob Feldman , Raptors legend Vince Carter revealed that he once recruited Shaquille O'Neal to join him in Toronto.

 "The only time I can recall is I tried to get Shaq to Toronto.
 I felt like it was close.
 It was tough at the time, just because … a lot of guys were like, 'What's Canada about?'
 It was tough to convince players that it's a great place until they're actually there.
 Even me, when I worked out for them, I didn't really know what they had to offer until I was actually there."

-In the true spirit of the offseason, it begs the question: What could have come from a pairing of Vince and Shaq with the Raptors in the mid 2000s?
+On the 15th anniversary of the Vince Carter trade, it begs the question: What could have come from a pairing of Vince and Shaq with the Raptors in the mid-2000s?

 McGregor: That trio would easily make Toronto the class of the East, but a banner?
 I'm not sure they're hanging with San Antonio, or Dallas, or Phoenix…

 Rafferty: The Heat with Shaq and Wade would've still been better than the Raptors with Shaq and Vince, right?